 - Field trials – Field trials are like conducting experiments in real time.
 It involves placing a product in specific stores to understand customer response to the new product.
 It can be called a pilot run to test the product in the market.
 For example, A chocolate company wants to test a new product they want to launch.
 Hence a few select stores are provided with these chocolates to be tested with their target customers.
 These customers have to represent the target market and hence their feedback will enable the company to understand if the product will work in the market or not.

 Information is different from intelligence.
 Information is not useful until it has some meaning to it.
 Information is nothing but knowledge about a particular topic or product, while intelligence is about meaningful information which can be used to take action.
-In order to transform collected data to meaningful intelligence, analysis has to be performed on the collected data.
+In order to transform collected data to meaningful intelligence, unit of analysis has to be performed on the collected data.
 There are various market intelligence software in the market.
 Such software not only allows you to collect data but also analyze the data using advanced analytical methods.
 Analyzing the information collected helps you transform it to valuable market intelligence thus enabling a company to understand target market opinions, trends, competition and where improvements or modifications are needed.
 Advanced analytical techniques such as Conjoint analysis, Maxdiff analysis, Gap analysis, Trend analysis, Text and Sentiment analysis allow a company to understand the market accurately which aid them to make strategic business decisions.

 For example, it is important for a company to monitor the market on an ongoing basis.
 By analyzing and monitoring the trends, measuring customer satisfaction scores and Net promoter scores, a company can stay competitive and manage to increase the market shares, its revenues and also retain its customers.
 If needed, accordingly decisions can be taken to change or modify the product on the basis of the current trends or the situation.